-Let’s take a closer look at the performance differences between the Titleist Pro V1 and the Pro V1x to determine which you should play for your game.
+Let’s take a closer look at the performance differences between the Titleist Pro V1 VS the Pro V1x to determine which you should play for your game.

 The Pro V1 was first introduced in 2000 and quickly became one of the most revolutionary balls in golf.
 In the 20 years that have followed, it is now the number 1 ball in golf.
 Prior to the Pro V1, there were no golf balls on the market that provided exceptional distance, and scoring capabilities around the greens.